radiomicsgroup/SpinFlowSim/examples/tutorial1.md

 | 37            | 1.82385           | 10083.96    | 10073.92   | 0      | 10134.48    | 10068.24   | 0    | 1                     | 26                |

-Place the .csv file in the same directory as [script01_initnet.py](./script01_initnet.py), and run the latter to initalize the network.
+We are including this CSV file inside the same directory [**examples**](https://github.com/radiomicsgroup/SpinFlowSim/tree/main/examples) (file [_Network_stats.csv_](https://github.com/radiomicsgroup/SpinFlowSim/blob/main/examples/Network_stats.csv)).
+The script [_script01_initnet.py_](https://github.com/radiomicsgroup/SpinFlowSim/blob/main/examples/script01_initnet.py) shows how to load the spreadsheet with [_pandas_](https://pandas.pydata.org/) and how to create the input parameters that can be used to resolve the kidney network shown above.

 ## Loading the realistic vascular networks that we distribute with SpinFlowSim

 TEXT TO GO HERE

+## Plot some properties of a vascular network

+**THIS PART OF THE TUTORIAL WILL BE ADDED IN THE COMING DAYS.
+APOLOGIES FOR THE INCONVENIENCE**

+## Synthesising vascular diffusion MRI signals

+**THIS PART OF THE TUTORIAL WILL BE ADDED IN THE COMING DAYS.
+APOLOGIES FOR THE INCONVENIENCE**